 Everyone desires recognition and everyone appreciates the awards.
-Determining the proper mix of rewards and recognition is tough enough for companies.
-The company needs to balance the worker’s desire for income with their need for awards and recognition.
-But, there is a seminal difference in the way men and women give and respond to recognition.
+Determining the proper rewards and recognition program is tough enough for companies.
+The company needs to balance the worker’s desire for income with their need for the reward ad recognition program.
+But, there is a seminal difference in the way men and women give and respond to employee recognition.

 These two surveys point out one very interesting thing: Men seek recognition for the work they do and are likely to be engaged if it is a monetary one.
 They are likely to pass on recognition in the monetary form as well.
 By contrast, women seek appreciation for the work they do and are equally engaged with non-monetary rewards as well.
 This behavioral change between men and women is key because it could also point to some other inherent challenges such as taking up leadership roles.

 Challenges that are mentioned above lead companies to design unique reward and recognition programs.

 In 2014, American Express designed and created Reach Out in collaboration with four other leading organisations in India—Microsoft, PepsiCo, PwC and Tata Sons.
 The program provided a development platform for senior women leaders to Share, Network and Learn from leaders and peers across these organisations and enabled greater career success for the nominated cohort of 31 high potential diverse women at senior levels.

 The interactive format amplified the opportunity to network and facilitate experiential learning & development through a combination Workshops, Focused Peer Learning Circles and Group Coaching by executive leaders across partner organisations.